FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

 and $\varphi': \prod_{i\in [f]} \Dom(X_i) \to \D$ is defined as

 where for each $S\cup\bar K\in \calE'$, $\psi'_{S\cup \bar K}: \prod_{i\in S\cup \bar K} \Dom(X_i) \to \D$ is defined as

-The expression tree of $\varphi$ is constructed by applying Definition~\ref{defn:expr-tree-prod} on $\varphi'$.
-The precedence poset is constructed by applying Definition~\ref{defn:precedencePoset} on the expression tree of $\varphi$. \edefn
+The expression tree of $\varphi$ is constructed by applying the compartmentalization and compression steps of Definition~\ref{defn:expr-tree-prod} on the extended query $\varphi'$.
+The precedence poset is constructed by applying Definition~\ref{defn:precedencePoset:prod} on the expression tree of $\varphi$. \edefn

 Notice that because every factor in $\varphi'$ contains all product variables $\bar K$, it doesn't really matter anymore whether product is idempotent or not.
 In particular, the situation of having to raise to a power of $|\Dom(X_i)|$ won't be happening anymore in $\varphi'$ (at semantic level).
-Hence, we can run the exact same analysis from Section~\ref{subsec:evo:inner:faq} on $\varphi'$ in order to prove that: \bthm[$\LE(P) \subseteq \EVO(\varphi)$] Every linear extension of the precedence poset $P$ is $\varphi$-equivalent. \ethm Notice again that we are merely using $\varphi'$ to semantically determine which orderings $\sigma$ are in $\EVO(\varphi)$.
+Hence, we can run the exact same analysis from Section~\ref{subsec:evo:inner:faq} on $\varphi'$ in order to prove that: \bthm[$\LE(P) \subseteq \EVO(\varphi)$] Every linear extension of the precedence poset $P$ is $\varphi$-equivalent. \ethm \bp The proof is the same as that of Theorem~\ref{thm:sound with prod} except for two differences.
+In particular, in~\eqref{eqn:soundness:prod:decompose} there won't be any component $C$ for which $n\notin\calV'(C)$ (because $\oplus^{(n)}$ is a product aggregate and Definition~\ref{defn:expr-tree:non-idem} adds $n$ to every $\calV'(C)$).
+Because of that, we won't need the idempotence assumption anymore in ~\eqref{eqn:soundness:prod:decompose}.
+Similarly, in~\eqref{eqn:soundness:prod:interleave} there won't be any component $C$ for which $k\notin\calV'(C)$, hence we won't need idempotence or Lemma~\ref{lmm:non-closed-semiring} (which we don't have here). \ep

+Notice again that we are merely using $\varphi'$ to semantically determine which orderings $\sigma$ are in $\EVO(\varphi)$.
 The algorithm (e.g. \InsideOut) will still be running on $\varphi$.

 While the above definition of the expression tree captures completeness at an intuitive level (as we argued for in Example~\ref{ex:faq:non-idem}), achieving completeness in a rigorous way requires long definitions and unnatural assumptions.
-Because this class of $\faq$ is not well-motivated by any practical examples, we skip the rigorous completeness definitions/proofs for this section.
+Because this class of $\faq$ is not very well-motivated by practical examples, we skip the rigorous completeness definitions/proofs for this section and leave them as an open problem.